divergentrain/personal-website/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Research Assistant at the Welding and Additive Manufacturing Centre at Cranfield University, UK.
-My specialisation lies in the field of process modelling and simulations, specifically in the Finite Element Method (FEM).
-Apart from developing models, I have a keen interest in scientific computing, writing code for numerical solvers and mathematical modelling of materials.
+I am currently a Research Assistant at the Welding and Additive Manufacturing Centre (WAMC), Cranfield University, UK.
+My work focuses on process modelling and numerical simulations, particularly using the Finite Element Method (FEM) to understand and predict thermo-mechanical phenomena in advanced manufacturing processes.

+My broader interests lie in scientific computing and mathematical modelling.
+I actively develop numerical solvers and computational tools aimed at improving the robustness and efficiency of simulations for materials and manufacturing systems.
+I’m especially interested in the intersection of numerical methods, software design, and material behaviour modelling.

-Outside of work hours, I enjoy photography, playing retro games and contributing to open source.
-When it comes to reading, I prefer non-fiction.
-My music taste includes a little bit of everything but I am a big fan of metal, ambient and intelligent electronic music.
+Beyond research, I enjoy photography, retro gaming, and contributing to open-source scientific software.
+I also have a strong interest in non-fiction literature and a diverse taste in music, with a particular appreciation for metal, ambient, and experimental electronic genres.

-You can read more about the way I try to live on my [blog post](blog/2025/What-and-why/)
+If you're curious about the values that guide my work and life, I’ve written a short [blog post](blog/2025/What-and-why/) on that topic.